FarisMuhd17/QuillJS/README.md

 #### Word to elements

-This command converts a word into a set of elements, whose symbols corrospond to that word when placed together.
-Note that if there are multiply solutions, this program with only give the simplest to find.
+This command converts a word into a set of [elements](https://en.wikipedia.org/wiki/Chemical_element), whose [symbols](https://en.wikipedia.org/wiki/Chemical_symbol) corrospond to that word when placed together.
+Note that if there are multiple solutions, this program with only give the first one it finds.

 **Syntax**
 ```